-Clinical trials are the standard by which we measure the worth of new treatments and the quality of life of patients as they receive those treatments.
+Clinical trials are the standard by which we measure the safety and effectiveness of new treatments and the quality of life of patients as they receive those treatments.
 For this reason, doctors and researchers urge people with cancer to take part in clinical trials.